jcoleman45/6300test/Project2/D1/UseCaseModel.md

 - Post-conditions: The database for customer is updated.

-- Scenarios:Stall manager looks up customer information, selects the correct customer, edits information, and saves to database.
+- Scenarios: Stall manager looks up customer information, selects the correct customer, edits information, and saves to database.

 ### 2.3 UC3: GET TRANSACTION HISTORY